Shntd2/basic-py-projects/README.md

 # py-projects
 Place for new Python projects

+### Current projects:
+* Automailing program.
+Will divide uploaded text file into chapters and send each chapter by email subscription with a certain frequency

 ### Completed projects:
 * Color mixer (colorizer.py).
 This project produces a new color as a result of mixing RGB basic colors
     * The user chooses what needs to be done with colors by himself - addition or subtraction